avinash07st/oss-audit-24BCE10370/README.md

 Open Source Software Capstone Project

+Software chosen by me is Git

+BY
+Avinash Singh Thakur(24BCE10370)

 1. Introduction

 This project is developed as part of the Open Source Software course.
 The motive of this project is to understand the working of Linux-based open-source systems and to gain practical experience in shell scripting.